-- 9. Pollutants of concern are then identified in table 16 which includes the pollutants for which Sasol seeks postponement.
-The listing of activities and the setting of minimum emission standards under section 21 of AQA is therefore very much aimed at regulating large scale emitters of toxic and diverse pollutants located near residential areas such as the Sasol facilities which have sought postponement.
-In itself this makes the application for postponement inappropriate. - 10.
+- 31. Pollutants of concern are then identified in table 16 which includes the pollutants for which Natref seeks postponement.
+The listing of activities and the setting of minimum emission standards under section 21 of AQA is therefore very much aimed at regulating large scale emitters of toxic and diverse pollutants located near residential areas such as the Natref facilities which have sought postponement.
+In itself this makes the application for postponement inappropriate. - 32.
 The procedure for setting the MES under section 21 took place over a period spanning four years, from the period before the 2010 standards to the final promulgation of the 2013 standards.
 The 2007 Framework required the initial phase of the process to include the listing of industry types "which are known to be potentially significant in terms of their atmospheric emissions."
 The Framework required emissions standards to be set "the targeting of industries where the benefits of regulation are expected to outweigh the costs, based on experience from developed and developing countries substantially reduces the risks of economic impacts arising due to the emission standard set."
-The plants in question are located close to large numbers of vulnerable and disadvantaged communities whose health has been adversely impacted by decades of health damaging emission from Sasol and Natref and as such these communities are sensitive receptors that the MES were designed to protect. - 11.
-As will be set out below, the applications by Sasol fail to comply with the following requirements as set out in the Framework and should not be granted: - The applications are made in air sheds where there is non-compliance with one or more ambient air standards; - None of the applicants can demonstrate that the industry concerned's air emissions are not and will not cause any adverse impacts on the surrounding environment; - The applications have not been submitted to the appropriate Air Quality Officer at least 1 year before the specified compliance date; - The applicants are required to compile an air pollution impact assessment in accordance with the regulations prescribing the format of an Atmospheric Impact Report, and they fail to comply with this requirement.
+The plant in question is located close to large numbers of vulnerable and disadvantaged communities whose health has been adversely impacted by decades of health damaging emission from Natref and Natref and as such these communities are sensitive receptors that the MES were designed to protect. - 33.
+Compliance of the AIRs with the Regulations prescribing the format of the Atmospheric Impact Report (11 October 2013)